 Should I Buy a Telescope, Spotting Scope or Binoculars?

-Some people want to buy a telescope for watching the stars as well as watching the neighbour next door.
-While this is a nice thought unfortunately it is not a practical one!
+Some people want to purchase a telescope for watching the stars as well as watching the neighbour next door.
+While this is a nice thought, unfortunately, it is not a practical one!
 Before deciding on what to buy, think about what you are interested in viewing the most:

 Telescope – Telescopes are designed for night viewing.
 They have unique optics and light gathering capabilities that allow us to view objects in complete darkness.
-They lack the ability to properly view objects during daytime.
-If you are mainly interested in astronomy then buy a telescope otherwise buy a spotting scope which can be used for both astronomy and daytime viewing.
+They lack the ability to view objects during daytime properly.
+If you are mainly interested in astronomy, then buy a telescope otherwise buy a spotting scope which can be used for both astronomy and daytime viewing.